opendocsg/opendoc-state-courts-practice-directions/Appendices.md

 1. This Protocol applies to any action that is commenced in the State Courts by a business (the “creditor”) against another business (the “debtor”) arising from a business-to-business claim.

-2. For the purposes of this Protocol —
+2. For the purpose of this Protocol —

 	“business” includes: